sohanmaheshwar/advent-of-spin/2023/Challenge-2/README.md

 hurl --error-format long --variable serviceUrl="https://x-mas.fermyon.app" submit.hurl
 ```

-After the submission, Matt's wish list should be stored in your applications Key-Value store.
-Go check out what Matt wants for Christmas!

-And remember, if you wawnt to participate in the swag award, go [here](../../README.md#Prizes) and check out how to participate.
+After your submission, pat yourself on the back as you helped Santa deliver presents to kids around the world.
+And for your present aka some Fermyon Swag go [here](../../README.md#Prizes) and submit your form.
+Yes, you have to make a submission for each challenge.

 ## Nobody Must Code Alone!